-I am not just a Type 1 diabetic.
+I am not just a person with type 1 diabetes.
 I am the child of immigrants whose food was never in the carb counting books, the product of parents who created our own journal of nutrition facts, rich with recipes passed down and across continents and borders over decades.
-These parents also never missed 4 years-worth of Varsity field hockey games, equipped with glucose tablets and enough Gatorade for the whole team.
+These parents also never missed four years-worth of varsity field hockey games, equipped with glucose tablets and enough Gatorade for the whole team.

 I am the granddaughter who did not know how to translate the words “carbohydrate,” or “blood sugar.”
 But I am also the granddaughter of doting grandparents who somehow, in between slicing my after-school apples and driving me to and from soccer practice, found ways to understand.

 I am the celiac who could no longer eat karah parshad, the rich wheat-based offering distributed after every Sunday morning service at our Gurudwara, or Sikh temple.
 I am the older sister of a giddy little boy who then got double the buttery helping.